Difficulty: easy

 -

-View Problems: This part is quite straightforward.
-Users should be able to view a question's description, input/output examples, and constraints.
-And they should be able to view a list of problems.
+View Problems: Users should be able to view problem descriptions, examples, constraints, and browse a list of problems.

 -